DallasLaComb/DallasLaComb/README.md

 - **Future Endeavors:** Seeking a tech internship for 2024 where I can contribute, learn, and grow.

 ## 🌟 Projects
-### Flag Bingo for CCSU Latin American, Latino, and Caribbean Center
+### Flag Bingo for CCSU Latin American, Latino, and Caribbean Center[Dallas LaComb](https://www.linkedin.com/in/dallas-lacomb-10710021b/)
-Developed an interactive Flag Bingo web application (accessible at sites.ccsu.edu/flagbingo/).
+Developed an interactive Flag Bingo web application (accessible at [sites.ccsu.edu/flagbingo/](https://sites.ccsu.edu/flagbingo/).
 Created with HTML, CSS, JavaScript, Bootstrap, jQuery, and cookies, this platform engages users in learning country names and flags.
 ### Mon Ecole
 I'm currently contributing to a project named **Mon Ecole**, aiming to spread access to digital education records in African countries where resources like blackboard or powerschool are scarce.
 This project is being built with a MERN stack (MongoDB, Express.js, React.js, Node.js) and reflects my commitment to using technology for social good.
 ### Ticket Master Django